Vrijheid13/OPLauncher/README.md

 ## Icons

 The install comes wih a bunch of icons with their own licenses.
-Most icons cons modified & adapted from noun project: https://thenounproject.com/
+Most icons modified & adapted from noun project: https://thenounproject.com/